 Podcast - Rule 6: If You Don't Remember, Say So

 First, what's important for one is not important for all.
 Most investigations, litigation or disputes in which people are questioned are very narrow.
-They often focus on a single incident, transaction, practice, person or entity.
-The problem is that what the questioner is narrowly and intently focused on, may not have been particularly interesting, unusual or significant to the witness at the time.
+They often focus on a single incident, transaction, practice person or entity.
+The problem is that what the questioner is narrowly and intently focused on may not have been particularly interesting, unusual or significant to the witness at the time.
 Whether or not it has become important for the questioner now does not change the fact that it was not important then.
 However much the questioner might wish it, his or her focus does not change the witness' memory.

 Next, memory fades quickly.
-The pace of investigations and litigation today means that questioning often does not happen until months or even years after the events at issue.
-This is not the witnesses' fault.
-They can only testify to what they precisely remember, and memory fades quickly.
+The pace of investigations and litigation today is slow.
+It means that questioning often does not happen until months or even years after the events at issue.
+This is not the witness' fault.
+You can only testify to what you precisely remember, and memory fades quickly.
 Your own experience tells you that after just a few weeks, sometimes less, our memory falls off dramatically.
 Don't try too hard.

 Next, anecdotal memory becomes reconstructed memory.
-The real danger of not being comfortable with an imperfect and partial memory is that a witness could venture into the dangerous waters of reconstructed memory.
-Reconstructed memory is not based on what they actually recollect, but what they are pushed to infer, guess and conclude from everything else.
+The real danger of not being comfortable with an imperfect and partial memory is that you will venture into the dangerous waters of reconstructed memory.
+Reconstructed memory is not based on what you actually recall, but what you're pushed to infer, to guess, to conclude, from everything else.
 It's speculation — could have, would have, should have, must have — but expressed as fact.

-Lastly, he makes sure to differentiate and draw a hard line between "I don't know," and "I don't recall."
-In a normal conversation, there is often very little difference between "no," "I don't know," and "I don't recall."
-However, for a witness, it can matter a great deal and change an entire testimony.
+Next, "I don't know" versus "I don't recall."
+In a normal conversation there is often very little difference between "No," "I don't know" and "I don't recall."
+But for a witness it can matter a great deal in a couple respects.